If you would prefer to make a contribution by check, please make check payable to University of Georgia Foundation/Georgia Museum of Art and send to

 The outreach services provided by the department of education help fulfill the museum’s mission as Georgia’s official state art museum.
 The department of education organizes lectures, symposia, film series and workshops throughout the year in conjunction with exhibitions.
 In addition, a biennial international conference on early Italian art draws scholars from around the country and the world, providing a forum for new research and discoveries.
 Funds provided for education ensure the highest quality programming will continue.

 The Friends of the Georgia Museum of Art provide much needed operating support to enhance the daily activities at the museum.
-To learn more about the organization, visit their webpage.
+To join or learn more, click here.

 Funds will be used to support publications, symposia, programs, acquisitions, research and the Decorative Arts Library.

-Approximately five books are published by the Georgia Museum of Art each year.
-The museum benefits from support from individuals and organizations for the publication of exhibition catalogues, brochures and the newsletter.
+The Georgia Museum of Art publishes two to four books a year.
+The museum benefits from support from individuals and organizations for the publication of exhibition catalogues, brochures and Facet (the museum's quarterly publication).

-If you would like to make a gift to the museum in memory or honor or an individual or organization, contact the development department at 706.542.1461.
+If you would like to make a gift to the museum in memory or honor or an individual or organization, contact Betty Alice Fowler at 706.542.1461.

 Permanent support is critical to enhance the effectiveness of the museum’s professional curatorial staff.
 Areas of expertise include American art, decorative arts and education.